REN TV: Programming during this phase

-In the period from 2001 to 2005, such famous journalists and TV presenters as Alexander Gerasimov (former employee of the "old" NTV) joined REN-TV, Anna Pavlova, Tatiana Limanova, Elena Turubara, Ivan Usachev (all are former TV-6 presenters), Egor Pirogov (former TV presenter), Gennady Klebanov (previously worked for NTV and NTV-Plus), Alexander Bovin, Urmas Ott, Vasily Strelnikov (former VJ and announcer of MTV Russia), Dmitry Yasminov, Alexander Zhestkov, Artemy Troitsky and Ilya Doronov.
-At the same time, the channel hosted TV shows that had previously been broadcast on other Russian TV channels, such as the Eyewitness program of funny and shocking videos, «Big money», "The Press Club" (the latest issue) and the TV game "The People against".
+Between 2001 and 2005, famous journalists and TV presenters joined REN-TV, such as Alexander Gerasimov (former employee of the "old" NTV), Anna Pavlova, Tatiana Limanova, Elena Turubara, Ivan Usachev (all are former TV-6 presenters), Egor Pirogov (former TV presenter), Gennady Klebanov (previously worked for NTV and NTV-Plus), Alexander Bovin, Urmas Ott, Vasily Strelnikov (former VJ and announcer of MTV Russia), Dmitry Yasminov, Alexander Zhestkov, Artemy Troitsky, and Ilya Doronov.
+At the same time, the channel hosted TV shows that had previously been broadcast on other Russian TV channels, such as Eyewitness, a program dedicated to funny and shocking videos, Big Money, The Press Club (the latest edition) and the game show The People Against.

-In early 2003 The scope of the TV channel's broadcast was significantly expanded: the management decided to strengthen the entertainment block and add to the already existing information and political programs and programs devoted to acute social problems, programs of a purely entertaining nature, both its own and third-party production.
-The original slogan of the Iskrenneye TV channel was replaced by "REN with us", a little later — "REN-TV Time".
-In 2003-2005, the creative team of the TV channel was replenished with journalists who had previously worked with Evgeny Kiselyov on NTV, TV-6 and TVS. — Among them was Marianna Maksimovskaya., Julia Latynina, Evgeny Matonin, Alexander Nadsadny, Sergey Mitrofanov, Vadim Kondakov, Andrey Kartavtsev, Artur Valeev, Dmitry Shtokolov, Vyacheslav Guz, Georgy Andronikov, Tamara Kartashova, Sergey Naumov.
-Simultaneously with the latest sports news on REN-TV, a number of employees of the sports editorial office of the satellite operator NTV-Plus begin to prepare, since after the termination of cooperation with FC Saturn, the old sports department on the channel was actually disbanded., and its former premises were transferred to NTV-Plus employees.
-Earlier, Vitaly Buzuyev, who also worked with Kiselyov, joined REN-TV..
+In early 2003, the scope of the TV channel's content was significantly expanded: the management decided to strengthen the entertainment block and add to the already existing information and political programs and programs devoted to acute social problems, programs of a purely entertaining nature, both its own and third-party production.
+The original slogan of the, Iskrenneye, was replaced by REN with us, later REN-TV Time.
+In 2003-2005, the channel's creative team was replenished with journalists who had previously worked with Evgeny Kiselyov on NTV, TV-6 and TVS — among them was Marianna Maksimovskaya., Julia Latynina, Evgeny Matonin, Alexander Nadsadny, Sergey Mitrofanov, Vadim Kondakov, Andrey Kartavtsev, Artur Valeev, Dmitry Shtokolov, Vyacheslav Guz, Georgy Andronikov, Tamara Kartashova, and Sergey Naumov.
+Simultaneously with the latest sports news on REN-TV, a number of employees of the sports editorial office of the satellite operator NTV-Plus also joined, since, after the termination of cooperation with FC Saturn in 2005, the old sports department on the channel was actually disbanded, and its former premises were transferred to NTV-Plus's employees.
+Earlier, Vitaly Buzuyev, who also worked with Kiselyov, joined REN-TV.